 Why You Still Haven’t Found a House (and How to Find One)

-You haven’t found it yet, but it’s out there-you just know it.
-Open floor plan, granite counter tops, the perfect patio for entertaining guests-most people have a very clear picture that comes to mind when they close their eyes and longingly pine for their dream home.
+You haven’t found it yet, but it’s out there — you just know it.
+Open floor plan, granite countertops, and the perfect patio for entertaining guests.
+Most people have a very clear picture that comes to mind when they close their eyes and longingly pine for their dream home.

 In a slower market, it makes sense to offer the lowest amount the seller may be willing to take, but in a competitive market, you may have to offer more than the asking price to land your dream home.

 In addition to putting all your financial cards on the table, you also need to make decisions quickly.
 In a competitive market, houses can be sold in hours rather than days.
-If your real-estate agent contacts you with a potential property that meets all of your requirements, be ready to go see it immediately and make an offer.
-Knowing exactly what you want-and what you aren’t willing to settle for-without the need for hours of internal debate can go a long way toward bringing move-in day closer to a reality.
+If your real estate agent contacts you with a potential property that meets all of your requirements, be ready to go see it immediately and make an offer.
+Knowing exactly what you can go a long way toward bringing Move Day closer to a reality.

-Another major factor that moves out move-in day are unrealistic buyer requirements.
+Another major factor that complicates your search is unrealistic buyer requirements.
 Ian Bush, a Virginia-based real estate agent in one of the most competitive markets in the country, has seen the time needed to have a home under contract balloon from the normal 30-day mark to more than three months because of exacting requirements from a buyer.

 From the beginning, being clear on what you can afford and what features are non-negotiable as opposed to preferred, dramatically reduces the time it takes to find a house you’ll be happy to call home.